syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 ![](/js/TreeGrid/Editing_images/dialogEditing.png)

+The add and edit dialogs can be opened on custom actions instead of toolbar icons using the methods [`showAddDialog`](https://help.syncfusion.com/api/js/ejtreegrid#methods:showadddialog "showAddDialog") and [`showEditDialog`](https://help.syncfusion.com/api/js/ejtreegrid#methods:showeditdialog "showEditDialog").

 ## Cell edit type and its params

 The edit type of columns can be customized using [`editType`](/api/js/ejtreegrid#members:columns-edittype "columns.editType") property of [`columns`](/api/js/ejtreegrid#members:columns).
 The following Essential JavaScript controls are supported built-in by [`editType`](/api/js/ejtreegrid#members:columns-edittype "columns.editType").
 You can set the [`editType`](/api/js/ejtreegrid#members:columns-edittype "columns.editType") based on specific data type of the column.